Wisconsin State Patrol: History

 Prior to 1939, some statewide enforcement efforts through were made through other government departments.
 For example, in 1917, the Dairy and Food Department and the Oil Inspection Department were legally authorized to conduct investigations of the licensing and vehicle sale laws.
 Also, in 1931, the State Highway Administration had personnel dedicated to checking truck traffic and weights.

 On September 1, 1939, the Wisconsin legislature passed a statute creating the Motor Vehicle Department, which consisted of three divisions.
 The new Enforcement Division began with 46 "inspectors" -comprised from five smaller agencies within other departments, to enforce the state motor vehicle code and regulate motor carriers.
 There were 33 Public Service Commission Transportation Inspectors, 8 Inspection Bureau inspectors and 5 Secretary of State Investigators.
 Inspectors were paid $180 per month.
 The new traffic officers were supplied a siren, flashing red lights, police license plates and an official shield for the sides of their personal cars.
 The state also paid $30.00 a month for gasoline, oil and grease.

 State Patrol radio first went on the air February 1, 1943, operating station WIZR on a frequency of 31.5 megahertz.
 It was able to communicate with the patrol's mobile units, as well as with most of the municipal and county law enforcement short-wave stations.

-The Wisconsin State Patrol (WSP) was established the purpose of providing law enforcement services in a rapidly changing transportation environment.
+The Wisconsin State Patrol (WSP) was established for the purpose of providing law enforcement services in a changing transportation environment.
 Along with that effort, it was recognized from its inception that the WSP would stand ready to provide public safety assistance to local, county and tribal units of government as well as our partner agencies at the state and federal levels.
 Through the years many changes have been made, but the patrol's goal has always been and will continue to be assisting the motoring public and making Wisconsin's highways safe.

 In 2000, the statutory limit for the number of troopers in the state was increased from 375 to 400 (WI ss.
 110.07).

 The State Patrol currently operates 16 safety and weight enforcement facilities throughout Wisconsin.

 The Wisconsin State Patrol Academy at Fort McCoy (Tomah, WI) provides diverse law enforcement training programs for federal, state and local law enforcement officers.